numpy/numpy/doc/source/reference/random/c-api.rst

 See :doc:`extending` for examples of using these functions.

-The functions are named with the following cconventions:
+The functions are named with the following conventions:

 - "standard" refers to the reference values for any parameters.
 For instance "standard_uniform" means a uniform distribution on the interval ``0.0`` to